 For example, if an application uses more resources than it needs, it can be scaled down to reduce costs.
 Additionally, observability can help identify and track underutilized resources that can be turned off or scaled-down, further reducing costs.

-Move infrequently-accessed data to lower cost tiers
+5. Move infrequently accessed data to lower cost tiers

 You can cut costs by moving data that is infrequently accessed to lower tiers.
 This is an ideal strategy for long-term storage and data backup.
 Infrequent Access Storage also helps with disaster recovery, whereas with S3 Glacier, you can archive data.
 This way, you can minimize AWS costs without affecting efficiency.

-Use reserved instances (RI)
+6. Use reserved instances (RI)

 Another excellent way to reduce AWS costs is purchasing reserved instances (RI) when possible.
 Cloud management platforms determine if instances are running long enough to justify purchasing reserved instances.
 Once you determine the need, figure out which RI type is best for you – standard or convertible.
 Finally, calculate the upfront costs.

 Reserved instances also help reduce RDS, Redshift, ElastiCache, and Elasticsearch costs.
-Compared to on-demand pricing, you get a discount of up to 42% on RIs for a year.
+With on-demand pricing, you get a discount of up to 42% on RIs for a year.
 Check purchase recommendations for better deals after adjusting parameters for one year, not upfront.
 The break-even point for this deal is seven to nine months, which is good in the long term.

-Think of Architecture upgrades
+7. Think of Architecture upgrades

 Alternatively, repairing already-existing networks, servers, and cooling, power, and supply infrastructure can reduce the price of moving applications to the cloud.

-Implement a Cost-Effective AWS Networking Strategy
+9. Implementing a Cost-Effective AWS Networking Strategy

 AWS networking costs can add up quickly, especially if you have a complex network architecture.
 Implementing a cost-effective networking strategy involves optimizing your network design and selecting the most cost-effective networking options.